ChanMeng666/water-quality-testing-data-analysis/README.md

 # Water Quality Analysis and Prediction

 This repository contains code for analyzing and predicting water quality parameters using various machine learning techniques and visualization tools.
-The primary dataset used is the "Water Quality Testing" dataset, which includes measurements such as pH, temperature, turbidity, dissolved oxygen, and conductivity.
+The primary dataset used is the [Water Quality Testing](https://www.kaggle.com/datasets/shreyanshverma27/water-quality-testing) dataset, which includes measurements such as pH, temperature, turbidity, dissolved oxygen, and conductivity.

 ## Table of Contents